sp-hash/TeamBlackMiner/HOW-TO.md

 # How to use Team Black Miner

 ## First things first
-To mine cryptocurrencies like Ethereum you will need a GPU devices.
+To mine cryptocurrencies like Ethereum you will need a GPU device.

 You will need Windows 10 or Linux OS.
 ALL AMD cards are supported.